The unexpected beauty of Maiton Island

 Our small group of about 20 passengers boarded the big and comfortable speedboat.
 The 5 minutes ride went smoothly, (which may not always be as quiet in low season) and sooner than we expected we arrived at a large and very photogenic pier.
-If you look at the photo, it felt like arriving in the Maldives again.
+If you look at the photo, it felt like going in the Maldives again.
 At this point, you choose to stay on board to go snorkelling a little further or disembark to enjoy the island.
-We decided to disembark and explore.
+We decided to leave the speedboat and explore.

-The hotel is a bit… surprising, to say the least, and I hope people who book one of the expensive bungalows are aware of the situation.
-This used to be a 70 bungalows luxury resort for wealthy Japanese travellers.
+The hotel is a bit surprising, and I hope people who book one of the expensive bungalows are aware of the situation.
+This place used to be a 70 bungalows luxury resort for wealthy Japanese travellers.
 But only 7 to 10 rooms are still in operation.

 The problem is that the 60 other rooms are still standing in a wreck condition.
-Some are converted in abandoned storage rooms, to neglected staff houses, all the way to total wrecks by the sea… it’s really surreal!
-Imagine going to tour villa at night, having to walk by a few wrecks?
+Some are converted in abandoned storage rooms, to dilapidated staff houses, all the way to total wrecks by the sea; it’s so surreal!
+Imagine going to tour villa at night, having to walk along with a few wrecked cottages?
 That’s a little creepy.
 (Look at the photos lower in the page).
 We suppose that running such a big and expensive resort so far from the main island was not profitable in the long run.

-At 12 noon, the visitors are invited to enjoy a small but good lunch buffet in an open restaurant by the sea, with tables under the trees.
+At noon, the visitors can enjoy a small but good lunch buffet in an open restaurant by the sea, with tables under the trees.
 It’s a relaxing moment and a chance to meet and talk with other visitors.
 Food is good and atmosphere pleasant.
 You can buy beers at the hotels, but as recommended by our guides, you can bring your own too, it’s a lot cheaper (you can buy them at the pier!)

 Surprisingly, Maiton is somewhat unknown.
 Maybe because it’s a little more expensive than Coral Island (2,900 baht)?
 Perhaps people think it’s far (but it’s not really)?
-Or maybe the illusion of once very private and exclusive island still remain from the past.
-However, we believe that despite its beauty, it’s not much talked about.
+Or maybe the illusion of once very private and exclusive island remain from the past.
+However, we believe that despite its beauty, people don’t much talk about it.